Tips To Strengthen A Trailer Frame

 Typically, the most flexible portion of the trailer frame is at bolted connections.
 Next is the corners or intersections of beams.
 If the flex is in the beams themselves, then change directions and read about Increasing Capacity.

 The way to tell which areas to reinforce is by making the trailer flex.
 Test it by jumping up and down on a corner of the trailer, and see if ONE corner moves a lot more than the others.
 Or, perhaps when jumping on one, then the opposite corner moves a lot.
-That’s a trailer that needs stiffening.
+That is a trailer that needs stiffening.

 Reinforcing the trailer frame corners is the First Step to a more rigid trailer.
 And, as seen in the image, a corner may not be a true sharp corner.
 This image shows a gusset installation on a beveled corner.
-This gusset is mounted on the frame bottom (it’s shown upside down) because it will also serve to support the recessed deck.
+This gusset is mounted on the frame bottom (it is shown upside down) because it will also serve to support the recessed deck.

 The next place to look is the intersection of beams such as cross members.
 Adding support at key cross beams will strengthen and reinforce a trailer frame significantly.
 Another place of intersection is where the tongue mounts into the frame.
-You don’t have to reinforce every one, but definitely the ones that carry extra pressures or stresses.
+You do not have to reinforce every one, but definitely the ones that carry extra pressures or stresses.

 Gussets & Angle Braces to Strengthen A Trailer Frame

 If you like building stuff, gussets and angle braces are big-time friends.
 They come in hundreds of varieties, and they all strengthen and stiffen corners and intersections.
-They’re great on trailer frames and just as necessary in avoiding Gantry Crane Failures.
+They are great on trailer frames and just as necessary in avoiding Gantry Crane Failures.
 Use them to stiffen things, and to strengthen corners.

 Here are several styles with some info on where they serve best.